Tips on servicing and maintaining your car

-On the other hand, a dealership with a franchise for your make of car may have a better understanding of the faults that it tends to develop.
+On the other hand, a dealership with a franchise for your make of car might have a better understanding of the faults it tends to develop.

 Finding a good independent garage

-- good quality work that’s carried out as agreed and on time
+- Good quality work carried out as agreed and on time.

 How to complain about a garage